ReactiveSets/toubkal/README.md

 Capable of handling **millions of records per second**, XS is particularly well suited for low-power devices such as tablets and smartphones as well as less-efficient or older JavaScript engines.

-Highest performances are provided thanks to, **Just-In-Time code generators** delivering performances only available to compiled languages such as C or C++.
+Highest performances are provided thanks to **Just-In-Time code generators** delivering performances only available to compiled languages such as C or C++.
 Unrolling nested loops provide maximum performance while in turn allowing JavaScript JIT compilers to generate code that may be executed optimally in microprocessors' pipelines.